 "Moderate and fine.
 Ship rolling much.
-3.30.-A leak discovered in the mail-room, upon examination by Captain Cox.
+3.30.- A leak discovered in the mail-room, upon examination by Captain Cox.
 The lower tier of mail bags was soaked with water, large quantities of water coming in by the after part of the mail-room.
-Bored several holes in the mail-room deck to allow the water to escape
+Bored several holes in the mail-room, deck to allow the engine to essent. mail-room deck to allow the water to escape.

-"October 22 .- Fine and clear.
-Got the mails on deck, and found sixty bags damaged more or less with seawater."
+"October 22.-Fine and clear.
+Got the mails on deck, and found sixty bags damaged more or less with seatary of the Admiralty.

-So much for the ship's log in confirmation of the Secretary of the Admiralty.
+So much for the ship's log in confirmation of the Secre-